bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 **A** Inclusion of an HTTP Request header field 'lcf-patron-credential'

-For example, to request details of a patron's access rights and privileges:
+For example, to request details of a patron's access rights and privileges, using a terminal that does not yet have authenticated access to the server by virtue of a previous request:

     GET https://192.168.0.99:443/lcf/1.0/patrons/{patron-id}/authorisations
     Authorization: Basic {basic-terminal-credentials}